 If a comma is used before the word ‘and’, it is called an Oxford comma.

-We use colons to introduce lists.
+In English punctuation, we use colons to introduce lists.
 For example:

 There are three colours in the French flag: blue, red and white.